lucasallison/social_network_compression/custom_sort/README.md

 ## TODO's

-Currently the edge list is saved by the program as an adjacency matrix
+- Currently the edge list is saved by the program as an adjacency matrix, a sparse representation should be implemented.
+- Smaller TODO's are indicated by comments n the code